MileHacker Logo

 Category Recommendation Details

-Drinking Water You can drink the tap water.
+Drinking Water Tap water is safe to drink.
 Confidently refill reusable bottles from any tap.
 No purification methods are necessary.

 Food Hygiene Standards are exceptionally high.
-Savor local food with confidence.
+Savor local cuisine with confidence.
 Food poisoning is very rare.

 Emergency Contacts Keep emergency numbers accessible.
 Police: 110, Fire/Ambulance: 119.
 These are free calls using any phone.